 Improving gut function & health

 Aging is not fun.
-If you are over thirty, your body starts to slack on a variety of fronts.
-Once that is most important for the task at hand is how you digest your food.
+If you are over thirty, your body starts to slack on many fronts.
+Some of these biological changes affect how you digest your food.
 With age often comes reduced amounts of gastric, pancreatic and other digestive system secretions.

 Things you should do: